brechtm/rinohtype/doc/quickstart.rst

 style sheets work.
-In rinohtype however, document elements are identified by means of a descriptive label (such as *emphasis*) instead of a cryptic selector. rinohtype also makes use of selectors, but these are collected in a :class:`StyledMatcher` which maps them to descriptive names to be used by many style sheets.
-Unless you are using rinohtype as a PDF library to create custom documents, the :ref:`default matcher <default_matcher>` should cover your needs.
+In rinohtype however, document elements are identified by means of a descriptive label (such as *emphasis*) instead of a cryptic selector. rinohtype also makes use of selectors, but these are collected in a :ref:`matcher <matchers>` which maps them to descriptive names (like *emphasis*) to be used by many style sheets.
+Unless you are using rinohtype as a PDF library to create custom documents, the :ref:`default matcher
+<default_matcher>` should cover your needs.

 The following two subsections briefly illustrate how to extend an existing style sheet and how to create a new, independent style sheet.
 For more in-depth